JTOne123/SimpleEssentials/README.md

 # SimpleEssentials

-Simple library that wraps other useful nuget packages.
+Simple library that wraps other useful libraries.
 It's purpose is to speed up your development time.

 ## Getting Started